AlexKLWS/godot-native-bullets-plugin/README.md

 # Returns the currently active BulletsEnvironment node.
 get_bullets_environment() -> BulletsEnvironment

-# Spawns a bullet using the passed BulletKit and setting the properties contained in the `properties` dictionary.
+# Spawns a bullet using the passed UnitKit and setting the properties contained in the `properties` dictionary.
 # Returns whether a bullet has been spawned successfully.
-spawn_bullet(bullet_kit : BulletKit, properties : Dictionary) -> bool
+spawn_bullet(bullet_kit : UnitKit, properties : Dictionary) -> bool

-# Spawns and returns an opaque ID of a bullet using the passed BulletKit.
+# Spawns and returns an opaque ID of a bullet using the passed UnitKit.
-obtain_bullet(bullet_kit : BulletKit) -> BulletID
+obtain_bullet(bullet_kit : UnitKit) -> BulletID

 # Attempts to delete the bullet referenced by the passed `bullet_id`.
 Returns whether the removal was successful.
 release_bullet(bullet_id : BulletID) -> bool